Goodbye Ireland! We had a great time!

 Outside the bakery, having a Cornish Pasty

-However, we are on our way out of Britain, and we've got to find a way to shed the UK spare tire we're carrying around our waists!
+However, we are on our way out of Britain, and we've got to find a way to shed the UK-diet-inspired spare tire we're carrying around our waists!

 Our next stop on the final farewell leg of England, we set up camp again